 If you want to complete a painting in one sitting, without having to wait for the layers to dry in stages, you can actually use a hairdryer to speed things up.
 Use it on a warm setting rather than hot if you can, and don’t hold it too close.

 One thing to be aware of is that drying craft paints with a hair dryer can cause colour shift.
 This means you can end up with darker colours than you had intended.
-I haven’t experienced this personally as I’ve never tried drying craft paints, but I’ve heard it can happen so I want you to be aware!
-If you’re unsure, you might like to do a couple of test swatches with your paints.
+If you’re unsure, try doing a couple of test swatches with your paints.
 Let one dry naturally and dry another with a hairdryer and see what happens.

 It’s impossible to get acrylic paint out of fabric/brushes when it has dried